TRUEeng/VocLock-Open-TMallLock-marvel-battery-door-lock/README.md

 Also Its a AI project used by Sonnet4.6,\n
 If you fonud any question please commit it Im just a new guy.

+Fine the ANDRIOD ver has a serious problem.